konnexions/web-development/README.md

 * Installed Virtual Environment ( We are going to use pipenv )
   * `pip3 install --user pipenv`

-* Make a vertual environment:
+* Make a virtual environment:
   * `pipenv --python 3.6`
 * Activate the environment
   * `pipenv shell`